 The US subsequently adopted the Cougar HEV design with some modification and they are renamed the Joint EOD Rapid Response Vehicles (JERRV)

 Force Protection receive a series of orders from the US DoD, totalling approximately $87 million for the delivery of 122 Cougar JERRV.
 There are a number of configurations of JERRV including a 4×4 and 6×6, subsequent orders number in the hundreds.
 With the earlier Buffalo, they revolutionise anti IED operations in Iraq.
 BAe RG31’s were also obtained by US forces.

 Tempest Mine Protected Vehicles (MPV) were deployed to Afghanistan in 2006 supporting a range of EOD related tasks.

-March, Pearson Engineering are awarded a 2 year contract from the MoD for the Mounted Countermine Capability Concept Demonstrator (MC3D), a joint UK-Canadian programme that uses the PEROCC system described above.
+March, Pearson Engineering is awarded a 2-year contract from the MoD for the Mounted Countermine Capability Concept Demonstrator (MC3D), a joint UK-Canadian programme that uses the PEROCC system described above.

 July, the US 25th Infantry Division begins acceptance testing of the Honeywell T-Hawk micro UAV